jekopena/Notes/README.md

-This is a pet project I'm using to practice all the new stuff that appears in Android world that I can't follow up in my daily job.
+This is a pet project I'm using to practice all the new stuff that appears in the Android world that I can't follow up in my daily job.
 Here is a list of what I intend to cover:

 ## Language